SpikeInterface/spikeinterface/doc/how_to/get_started.rst

     from pprint import pprint

-The spikeinterface module by itself imports only the spikeinterface.core submodule which is not useful for end user
+The spikeinterface module by itself imports only the spikeinterface.core submodule which is not useful for the end user

 .. code:: ipython3